gnapiorkowski/word_flasher/README.md

 This is a simple program that flashes words and records with your default mic.
+You can run word_flasher.exe.
+You need file named words_list.txt in the same folder as word_flasher.exe is launched it has to contain words that you want the program to flash (separate words with new lines like in the example given).

+If you want to run this as a script:

 You need Python 3, PySimpleGUI and PyAudio to run this.
 Use following to install these libraries after you have installed Python 3.

 ```bash
 pip install pysimplegui pyaudio